SouraTR/emapper2gbk/README.rst

-                                go ontology, GOBASIC is either the name of an existing file containing the GO Ontology or the name of the file that will be created by emapper2gbk containing the GO Ontology -q, --quiet           quiet mode, only warning, errors logged into console
+                                go ontology, GOBASIC is either the name of an existing file containing the GO Ontology or the name of the file that will be created by emapper2gbk containing the GO Ontology -q, --quiet           quiet mode, only warning, errors logged into console --keep-gff-annotation
+                                Copy the annotation from teh GFF (product) into the genbank output file.

   * Examples